 Do not ask me who they give the money to, but I will tell you one thing, the answer will vary based on whom you ask this question.

-Which PSU stocks I personally own and why?
+Which PSU businesses I personally own and why?

 I do not own any PSU banks.
 I do not see those as businesses.
 Those are retail shops with extremely poor customer service where the government distributes money, of course, the government gets the money from the taxpayer.
 All PSU banks are certified wealth destroyers.